euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 - **Dedicated InterConnect**
 	- Layer 2 connection
 	- Covered by SLA
+	- Capacity of 10 Gbps per link
+		- Multiple links can be configured
 	- Transfer large amounts of data between networks
 	- One or more direct private connections to Google
 	- Has higher uptime, up to 99.99% if the client's topologies meet Google's specifications